United Express Flight 5925: Accident

 Assuming that both planes were holding short, Flight 5925 landed on Runway 13.
 However, the King Air had taxied into position on Runway 4 and had begun its takeoff roll when Flight 5925 landed.
 Both aircraft collided at the intersection of Runways 4 and 13.
 The aircraft skidded for 110 ft, coming to rest alongside Runway 13, and caught fire.
 All 12 aboard the United Express flight survived the initial impact but were trapped inside by a jammed door.
-Several pilots in the vicinity of the crash came to the scene but were unable to open the doors of the aircraft before both planes were destroyed by fire.
+Several pilots in the vicinity of the accident came to the scene but were unable to open the doors of the aircraft before both planes were destroyed by fire.
 All 12 aboard Flight 5925 and both pilots of the King Air, Neal Reinwald (63) and Laura Winkleman Brooks (34), died from smoke inhalation.

 Cause

 The National Transportation Safety Board determined that the cause of the accident was the King Air pilots' failure to effectively monitor both the common frequency and to scan for traffic.
 A contributing factor was the Cherokee's transmission at the same time as the United Express transmission.
 Lack of adequate rescue and firefighting equipment was cited as a factor in the high fatality rate.